GitHub-Insight-ANZ-Lab/copilot-lab-integration/labs/06-API.md

 - `MinimalAPI` is a minimal WebAPI project created using `dotnet new webapi -minimal`
 - `MinimalAPI.Tests` is a minimal xUnit project created using `dotnet new xunit`
-- `Dockerfile` will be used to create a docker image for the project.

 To run the app open a terminal in the `lab06\copilot-demo` folder and run: